A colonoscopy is a camera test, used to take a direct look at the inside of your rectum and large intestine.

 The instrument used to perform colonoscopy is called a colonoscope.
 It is a long flexible tube about the thickness of a pen, fitted with a light source and camera at its end.

-The fiberoptic camera takes pictures of the inside of your rectum and large intestine while the doctor gently advances the tube.
+The fiber optic camera takes pictures of the inside of your rectum and large intestine while the doctor gently advances the tube.
 Since the tube is flexible, the doctor is able to move it around the bends and curves of the large intestine.

 A colonoscope can be used to examine anywhere from your rectum through the whole of your large intestine to your cecum, under direct vision.
-Though it is an invasive procedure, it remains the best way to diagnose colon cancer, polyps, and inflammatory bowel diseases.
+Although it is an invasive procedure, it remains the best way to diagnose colon cancer, polyps, and inflammatory bowel diseases.